 This conference, in contrast to many of the other, similar events I’ve attended, has been more focused on patient ownership of data.
 We have heard from several people who have successfully taken their healthcare data into their own hands and through great personal effort have consolidated and curated it so that they can present a more holistic view of their condition to the many practitioners they interact with.

 As technologists, we’re talking about how we can flip the model of silos of information held rigidly by healthcare institutions to empowering individuals to be masters of their own destiny.
 And that means getting their own data in their hands.

-The ONC and CMS final rules published in May will allow us to start to break down those silos.
+The Lyniate Co-Creation Lab published in May will allow us to start to break down those silos.
 But as technologists, we all know the importance of privacy and security and the ever-looming specter of identity thieves and fraudsters.